Research/Areas of Interest:

 PhD, University of Michigan, Ann Arbor, United States, 2017

 MA, Williams College Graduate Program in Art History, Williamstown, United States, 2010

 Alice Isabella Sullivan is a historian of medieval art, architecture, and visual culture, specializing in the artistic production of Eastern Europe and the Byzantine-Slavic cultural spheres.
 Her current projects focus on the history, art, and culture of regions of the Balkan Peninsula and the Carpathian Mountains (especially in modern Romania), which developed at the crossroads of the Latin, Greek, and Slavic traditions.
 Her research has been supported by fellowships and grants from the University of Michigan, the Center for Advanced Study in the Visual Arts (CASVA), the American Council of Learned Societies (ACLS), the Getty Foundation, the Medieval Academy of America (MAA), the Renaissance Society of America (RSA), the International Center of Medieval Art (ICMA), the VolkswagenStiftung, and the Andrew W. Mellon Foundation, among others.

-Alice serves on the Board of Directors of several scholarly organizations including the International Center of Medieval Art (ICMA, 2021–2024), the Byzantine Studies Association of North America (BSANA, 2019–2023), the Association for the Study of Eastern Christian History and Culture (ASEC, 2019–2023), and the Society of Historians of East European, Eurasian, and Russian Art and Architecture (SHERA, 2018–2021).
+Alice serves on the Board of Directors of several scholarly organizations: - International Center of Medieval Art (ICMA, 2021–2024) - Byzantine Studies Association of North America (BSANA, 2019–2023) - Association for the Study of Eastern Christian History and Culture (ASEC, 2019–2023) - Society of Historians of East European, Eurasian, and Russian Art and Architecture (SHERA, 2018–2021)